IBM/cloud-functions-workshops/101-workshop-nodejs/ex0-what-is-serverles/serverless-programming-model.md

 In order for a successful design of the Observer pattern described above, we need to introduce one last logical component to the programming model we have not shown yet called the **Rule**.

-Rules are used to associate one trigger with one action.
+Rules are used to _associate one Trigger with one Action_.
 After this kind of association is created, each time a trigger event is fired, the action is invoked.
 They can be viewed as an on/off switch that enables or disables Trigger events reaching an Action.

 ![Trigger-Rule-Action Relationship](101-ex0-serverless-trigger-rule-action.png)